-A majority of computer historians consider the first generation of computers to have been built from the year 1946 to 1959 while there are other historians that define the first generation of computers to be from the time when the first computer was offered for sale which would change the date to 1949 to 1959.
+A majority of computer historians consider the first generation to have been built from the year 1946 to 1959 while there are other historians that define the first generation to be from the time when the first computer was offered for sale which would change the date to 1949 to 1959.

 · The first computers used vacuum tubes as a key construction of their electronics.
 These vacuum tubes were primarily used for circuitry.